Prologue

 “Your grace, I am Eric, leader of

-and bowing his head, “as you’ve guessed, we’re thoughts of Hope, and we’re on a
+bowing his head, “and it’s as you’ve guessed.
+We’re Thoughts of Hope, and we’re

-journey to the Frontier.
-We pray you can forgive our sorry state, we dared not
+on a journey to the Frontier.
+We pray you can forgive our sorry state, we dared

 Bingo, Lust thought to herself, the